Skip to header Skip to main navigation Skip to main content Skip to footer

 • National Park Service - Road Conditions

-• WSDOT - North Cascade Hwy SR 20 (real-time status)
+• WSDOT - North Cascades Highway SR 20 status

 • WSDOT - Mountain pass closure and opening dates

-Disclaimer: Conditions, campground operations, fire restrictions, and road closures change.
+Disclaimer: Campground operations, booking windows, campground openings, road closures, fire restrictions, and services can change.
 Always verify current status with NPS, Recreation.gov, WSDOT, and the managing land agency before travel.

 Related Area Guides: